-- Attends all Board meetings; - Acts as Secretary-Treasurer of the Board in accordance with the Conservation Authorities Act; - Serves as a signing officer for the Niagara Peninsula Conservation Authority; - Keeps the Chair and Vice-Chair apprised of significant issues in a timely fashion; - Develops and implements both short and long-term strategic plans in accordance with business goals and objectives; - Tends to the day-to-day requirements, details and management of the Niagara Peninsula Conservation Authority; - Manages staff and programs of the Niagara Peninsula Conservation Authority; - Makes certain that appropriate actions are taken in a timely fashion; - Works in close collaboration with the Chair and Vice-Chair; - Implements all Board resolutions in a timely fashion; - Ensures Board policies and strategic plan are adhered to; - Manages the financial activities of the Niagara Peninsula Conservation Authority; - Makes recommendations to the Board regarding suggested policy changes; - Acts as public spokesperson for Niagara Peninsula Conservation Authority in the absence of the Chair and Vice-Chair of the Board, or, on behalf of the Chair and Vice-Chair; - Represents the Niagara Peninsula Conservation Authority at Conservation Ontario, Board, Committee and Task Force meetings; - Negotiates and enters into contracts with external agencies/partners to carry out the goals of the organization in accordance with approved Policy;
+- Attends all Board meetings; - Acts as Secretary-Treasurer of the Board in accordance with the Conservation Authorities Act - Serves as a signing officer for the Niagara Peninsula Conservation Authority; - Keeps the Chair and Vice-Chair apprised of significant issues in a timely fashion; - Develops, for Board approval, and implements both short and long-term strategic plans in accordance with business goals and objectives; - Tends to the day-to-day requirements, details and management of the Niagara Peninsula Conservation Authority; - Manages staff and programs of the Niagara Peninsula Conservation Authority; - Makes certain that appropriate actions are taken in a timely fashion; - Works in close collaboration with the Chair and Vice-Chair; - Implements all Board resolutions in a timely fashion; - Ensures Board policies and strategic plan are adhered to; - Manages the financial activities of the Niagara Peninsula Conservation Authority; - Makes recommendations to the Board regarding suggested policy changes; - Acts as public spokesperson for Niagara Peninsula Conservation Authority in the absence of the Chair and Vice-Chair of the Board, or, on behalf of the Chair and Vice-Chair; - Represents the Niagara Peninsula Conservation Authority at Conservation Ontario, Board, Committees and Task Force meetings; - Negotiates and enters into contracts, as approved by the board, with external agencies/partners to carry out the goals of the organization in accordance with approved Policy;

-- Develops and maintains effective relationships and ensures good communications with watershed municipalities, federal and provincial government ministries/agencies, other Conservation Authorities, Conservation Ontario and community groups and associations; - The CAO will develop an education /orientation program designed to inform Board Members of their roles and responsibilities with respect to the Code of Conduct.
+- Develops and maintains effective relationships and ensures good communications with watershed municipalities, federal and provincial government ministries/agencies, other Conservation Authorities, Conservation Ontario and community groups and associations; - Serves as an Authority representive on the Niagara Peninsula Conservation Foundation.

+The CAO will develop Develops an education /orientation program designed to inform Board Members of their roles and responsibilities with respect to the Code of Conduct.
 The CAO will ensure Board Members are made fully aware of the roles and responsibilities with respect to various applicable legislation and regulations as well as that contained in the Code of Conduct (Appendix 1) through an education/orientation program.
 Each Board Member is required to sign an Acknowledgement Form as part of their orientation program.